Thumb Butte near Prescott, AZ

 Ranching in the Future Workshop II

 Sycamore Canyon/San Francisco Peaks

 To preserve and protect open space, wildlife habitat, working agricultural lands and the scenic and cultural values of Central Arizona for future generations.

 We are all fortunate to live in the Central Mountains of Arizona, the zone sandwiched between the Mogollon Rim and the Basin and Range province of the upper Sonoran Desert.
 Topography is the seasoning of our vistas.
 Mountains and valleys in all directions give our internal gyroscopes balance and reward us a reflective backdrop for the dramatic sunrises and sunsets that we all enjoy.
 Continue...

 The 2014 Farm Bill, signed into law by President Obama on February 7, provides more than $1 billion for conservation, exceeding all other federal sources of conservation funding.
 This bill will keep working farms and ranches in family hands, helping to restore and maintain our ways of life.

-Please follow the link: Summer 2014 Newsletter
+Please follow the link for a PDF upload: Winter 2014 Newsletter

 Conservation Tax Incentive Permanency

 What is the problem?
 Millions of acres of farms, ranches, forests, working lands and scenic open spaces will forever disappear unless Congress restores and makes permanent a bipartisan tax incentive for conservation this year.